SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/team-based-development-on-sharepoint-framework.md

 When building solutions on the SharePoint Framework organizations can use the same benefits as they used with building SharePoint solutions in the past.
 Using virtual machines they can isolate the development software from the host operating system which is a common requirement particularly in large organizations.
 By creating a separate virtual machine for each project developers can ensure that the toolchain they use is compatible with the project even if they need to pick up the particular project in the future.

 Using virtual machines is not without drawbacks.
-Virtual machines are big and require developers to use computers powerful enough to run them with acceptable performance to allow developers to be productive.
+Virtual machines are big and require developers to use computers powerful enough to run them with acceptable performance to be productive.
 Additionally, particularly over longer periods of time, developers have to keep the operating system up-to-date and ensure they run all the necessary security updates.
 As developers work in a virtual machine they either have to spend some time at the beginning of a new project to configure the standard virtual machine to their preferences or have to give in to the standard setup at the cost of their productivity.
 Because virtual machines run a complete operating system with all its components it's much harder to ensure that all virtual machines used by all developers on the team are consistent.
+Comparing to other types of development environments, using virtual machines for building SharePoint Framework solutions is expensive both from the cost and time point of view.

 #### Developing using Docker